Northern Ballet’s Swan Lake is overflowing with dance content and features a love triangle that makes the most of the Company’s premier dancers.

 Northern Ballet’s marvellous male dancers really stole the show for me so I was disappointed that they did not receive a curtain call last night – to just have the swans receive the final round of applause was a real shame.

-Deciding to take the plunge and adapt such an iconic ballet is no mean feat for any choreographer and Northern Ballet’s offering is a visually stunning production – just not one of my favourites from their repertoire.
+Deciding to take the plunge and adapt such an iconic ballet is no mean feat for any choreographer and Northern Ballet’s Swan Lake is a visually stunning production – just not one of my favourites from their repertoire.
 Packed full of dancing and performed with verve to Tchaikovsky’s poignant score (played live by Northern Ballet Sinfonia), theatregoers can expect to enjoy this Swan Lake for its entertainment and escapism.

 > Northern Ballet’s Swan Lake continues at Milton Keynes Theatre until Saturday 30th April.